-What I do is a look at the twelve month moving average on the S&P index.
-Stan recommends the 200 day moving average on the market, then sectors, then companies.
-However, I prefer the 12 month moving average on a broad index.
+What I do is a look at the twelve-month moving average on the S&P index.
+Stan recommends the 200 days moving average on the market, then sectors, then companies.
+However, I prefer the 12 months moving average on a broad index.
 This is my basic strategy for market timing.
 Some call this a fundamental technician.
 I do not think so.
 I do not like labels.

-However, if you are and market timer begin time the market using the twelve month moving average, just investing in the index you will have a rate of return of 10 percent.
+However, if you are and market timer begins to time the market using the twelve-month moving average, just investing in the index you will have a rate of return of 10 percent.
 I personally think much higher but I would rather be conservative in my real rate of return estimates.
 You can test this yourself.

 Why Stan Weinstein is not a fundamental or value investor

 Stan Weinstein would use further moving average analysis on stocks and sectors.
 He feels everything, value, and fundamentals of a company are already in the price because markets are hyper-efficient and move faster than you or I.